AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order/index.md

 }
 ```

-## Check whether the customer is enabled for purchase orders
+## Check if the customer is enabled for purchase orders

-The following example returns information whether the purchase order functionality is enabled for the customer.
+The following example returns `true` if the customer has the purchase order functionality enabled.

 **Request:**